makersacademy/rps-challenge/README.md

 ## what i didn't do
-- Made a class for the game itself where it will return a random choice

 - shorten the calculation for winner step by server (if possible, as already the value is given, might not need index value)

 - refactor the feature test where you create a new user in the tests#

 - 'play again button' at the end

-- further tests on Player class
+- further tests on Player class(if needed?)

+## what i did later on (after monday)
+- Made a class for the game itself where it will return a random choice

+## problems encountered
+p- When

+p- test not passing due to argument (fixed choice for computer) not passed into the game in feature test

+p- how to fix the computer choice in game_spec so that feature tests are passing

-## things to better
+## things to better and further work afterwards
-- write smaller feature tests
+- write smaller feature tests (i had to amend this)

-- not fat controller (refactor it into model, add in unit tests)
+- not fat controller (refactor it into model, add in unit tests) (refactored this later- commit: 'fixed game_spec temporarily')